elixirschool/elixirschool/vi/lessons/specifics/ets.md

 ## Example ETS Usage

-Given what we've learned above let's put everything together and build a simple cache for expensive operations.
+Given what we've learned above, let's put everything together and build a simple cache for expensive operations.
 We'll implement a `get/4` function to take a module, function, arguments, and options.
 For now the only option we'll worry about is `:ttl`.

 For this example we're assuming the ETS table has been created as part of another process, such as a supervisor: